sud0x0/SUD0x0/_posts/2022-08-26-How-I-use-my-simple-framework-to-understand-the-world-of-information-systems-security.md

 Governance enables the management team and the board to run organisations legally, ethically, sustainably, and successfully, for the benefit of stakeholders, including shareholders, staff, clients, and customers, and for the good of wider society. [[Charted Governance Institute UK & Ireland](https://www.cgi.org.uk/professional-development/discover-governance/looking-to-start-a-career-in-governance/what-is-governance){:target="_blank"}]

 Likewise, the organisational governance, information systems security governance is about the information systems security team and its contribution towards the enterprise.
 In my opinion, information systems security governance is primarily involved in the development and maintenance of the information systems security architecture.
-The information security architecture then becomes a heavy influence on day-to-day decision making.
+The information systems security architecture then becomes a heavy influence on day-to-day decision making.

 Organisations that have good governance use clear decision-making processes, behave openly by reporting on their activities, actively engage with their stakeholders, effectively manage the risks they face, and take responsibility for controlling and protecting their assets, including their reputation.
 Each of these areas of governance activity contributes to an organisation’s success. [[Charted Governance Institute UK & Ireland](https://www.cgi.org.uk/professional-development/discover-governance/looking-to-start-a-career-in-governance/what-is-governance){:target="_blank"}]